Not guilty: Jury acquits Border Patrol agent Lonnie Swartz of involuntary manslaughter

 Swartz was on trial for the second time in the 2012 cross-border shooting death of 16-year-old Jose Antonio Elena Rodríguez.

-While the prosecutors couldn't comment on the verdict, Assistant U.S. Attorney Wallace Kleindienst said they respected the jury's decision.

-Collins told the jurors they could go downstairs to the jury room if they wanted to speak with news reporters, but none did.

-Swartz was acquitted of second-degree murder charges in April, but the first jury wasn't able to make a decision on the lesser manslaughter charges.
+He was acquitted of second-degree murder charges in April, but the first jury wasn't able to make a decision on the lesser charges.

 The government decided to retry the case and the second trial began Oct.
 23.